wearetheledger/fabric-network-boilerplate/README.md

 ./startFabric.sh
 ```

+## Writing chaincode
+For writing chaincode we're using our package [fabric-node-chaincode-utils](https://github.com/wearetheledger/fabric-node-chaincode-utils), which makes writing chaincode much faster and easier.
 ## Testing
-For testing we're using our package [fabric-node-chaincode-utils](https://github.com/wearetheledger/fabric-node-chaincode-utils) in wich we write a mock chaincode stub for imitating the way the actual stub handles the interaction with Hyperledger Fabric.
+For testing we're using our package [fabric-mock-stub](https://github.com/wearetheledger/fabric-mock-stub) in wich we wrote a mock chaincode stub for imitating the way the actual stub handles the interaction with Hyperledger Fabric.